MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_06_vibe_coding_prototype_ecommerce_app.md

     The Set Mode dropdown menu is located in the bottom-left corner of the Chat view.

-    Although their capabilities overlap, each of the chat modes (ask, Edit, and Agent) is optimized for a specific purpose:
+    Although their capabilities overlap, each of the chat modes (Ask, Edit, and Agent) is optimized for a specific purpose:

     - **Ask**: Use this mode to ask GitHub Copilot questions about your codebase.
 You can use Ask mode to explain code, suggest changes, or provide information about the codebase.
     - **Edit**: Use this mode to edit specific code files in your workspace.
 You can use Edit mode to refactor code, add comments, implement tests, or add new features to your apps.